mjordan/islandora_rest_authen/README.md

 Enable this module as you would any other, and configure it at `admin/islandora/tools/rest_authen`.

 The configuration option "REST users" is a list of username/key pairs, delimited by a pipe (`|`), one pair per line.
 The username half of the pair corresponds to an existing Drupal user.
-The key half of the pair, which is encrypted using the same method that Drupal uses to encrypt passwords, is used to authenticate REST requests made by the user:
+The key half of the pair, which is encrypted using SHA-256, is used to authenticate REST requests made by the user:

 ```
 resty|$S$D/zZv63BjzJo4rdKASjRkfbZrdNc1mcf8RFZfR4m0mmieIbbnPjM